-Get administrative approval of a Letterman Policy (see Section 480 of the C&CR for award limitations)
+Get administrative approval of a Letterman Policy

+(see Section 480 of the C&CR for award limitations)

-Give patches at end of year.
+Award patches at the end of the year.

-Attend board meetings, publicize success in the newspaper

-(write the article yourself - make it easy for newspaper to print)
+Attend board meetings, publicize success in the newspaper (write the article yourself - make it easy for newspaper to print)

 Contact your state legislator's office when your students qualify for UIL State.
 Establish a squad website and Facebook page so photos and kudos can be posted.

 - 13. Announce UIL scholarship winners in local paper send notices to School Board, Administration, State Representative. - 14.
 Don't forget to celebrate the small successes along the way.
 Make the journey fun! - 15.
 Network with other teachers who have effective programs in your school and in neighboring schools.
-(Find a mentor.) - 16.
-Learn along with the kids.
-(Admit you are new at this and learning alongside them.)
+(Find a mentor.) - Don't be embarrassed to learn alongside the kids.
+Be honest and upfront with them.

-Attend workshops: UIL Capital Conference in the summer, UIL SuperConference in the fall, arrange for a successful coach or retired coach to come to your school to do a workshop.
+Admit you are new at this but you want to be the best coach you can be.
+Attend workshops: UIL Capital Conference in the summer, UIL SuperConferences in the fall, arrange for a successful coach or retired coach to come to your school to do a workshop.
 Not only will your students benefit, but you'll learn successful coaching methods.